Links to all Articles & Photos:

 The Hermitage, plantation home of President Andrew Jackson is open to the public.
 The plantation, at its peak in the 1840's covered 1,000 acres and was worked by the labor of 140 slaves.
 The Greek Revival style mansion has been restored to its appearance during the 1837-1845 period.
 The Greek theme is carried on in the interior as the wallpaper displays scenes from The Odyssey.
 A visit to the Hermitage is a lesson in history as guides in period costume lead guests on tours through the mansion.

 The Grand Ole Opry, the world’s longest running live radio show, got its start in November 1925 on AM station 650 WSM.
 In 1974 the Opry moved from its home in the Ryman Auditorium to the Grand Ole Opry House, a 4,400-seat auditorium that is the centerpiece of Opryland Resort.
-With a cast of more the 70 members, the Grand Ole Opry features some of the best known names in country music with performers such as Porter Wagoner, Patty Loveless, Trisha Yearwood, and Ricky Skaggs.
-On Friday and Saturday nights the line-up of stars varies from week to week, but the entertainment level is always high.
+The Grand Ole Opry features some of the best known names in country music with performers such as Josh Turner, Brad Paisley, Pam Tillis, and Ricky Skaggs.
+On Friday and Saturday nights, the line-up of stars varies from week to week, but the entertainment level is always high.

-Country music is the number one visitor draw to Nashville, but surprisingly, not the number one industry.
+Country music is the number one reason visitors flock to Nashville.
+Surprisingly, it isn't the number one industry.
 That would be publishing and printing, stemming largely from the denominational publishing houses and headquarters in the city.
-Which, in some circles, has led to another nickname for the city: "The Protestant Vatican."
+In some circles, the number of Christian publishing houses has led to another nickname for the city: "The Protestant Vatican."
 Nashville is all about country music but there’s something for those seeking culture and history as well.

 If You Go:

 Text and Photos Copyright Thomas R. Fletcher / PROSE AND PHOTOS